-With this method, the original screen is always used and switched in Runtime with different variables and functions.
-The screen contains different variables, as in the "Replacing linking in the screen (on page 21)" example.
-Replacement is carried out during switching.
+With this method, it is always the original screen that is used and called up in the Runtime with different variables and functions.
+The screen contains different variables and functions, as in the "Replace linking in the screen (on page 21)" example.
+Replacement is carried out when switching.
 To do this:

-- 1. Several screen switching functions are configured on this screen - 2.
-Is offered when the dialog for replacement (on page 21) is created - 3.
+- 1. Several screen switching functions are configured to this screen - 2.
+The dialog for replacement (on page 21) is offered when the function is created - 3.
 Each function contains its own replacement process

-A variant of this that works with only one screen switching: Replacing indexes (on page 23) for arrays.
+A variable for this, which only comes with a screen switching: Replace indices (on page 23) for arrays.